whitelunarium/Aneesh_2026/_posts/Foundation/C-github_pages/2025-06-12-github-pages-collaboration.md

 Feel free to try out VSCode Live Share in your next project — it’s an amazing way to connect and code together no matter where you are!

+### How to Pair Program/Split up Work:
+The best way to split work between people is to split major features up, so that you can work on them seperately without interfering with each other.
+After that, you can start integrating your code, which requires more collaboration.
+Another way to split up work in pair programming is to have one person code, while the other one reviews their code, then switch periodically.